-(e) A person who receives treatment or is admitted to a facility under this subdivision has the right to refuse treatment at any time or to be released from a facility as provided under subdivision 2.
+(e) A person who receives treatment or is admitted to a facility under this subdivision or subdivision 1b has the right to refuse treatment at any time or to be released from a facility as provided under subdivision 2.
 The person or any interested person acting on the person's behalf may seek court review within five days for a determination of whether the person's agreement to accept treatment or admission is voluntary.
 At the time a person agrees to treatment or admission to a facility under this subdivision, the designated agency or its designee shall inform the person in writing of the person's rights under this paragraph.

 (f) This subdivision does not authorize the administration of neuroleptic medications.
 Neuroleptic medications may be administered only as provided in section 253B.092.